leo7736/Power_BI_Project/PWC_CallCentre & Churn analysis/readme.md

 * The retention department is here to get customers back in case of termination
 * Currently, we get in touch after they have terminated the contract, but this is reactionary: it would be better to know in advance who is at risk
 * We  have done customer analysis with Excel: it has always ended in a dead-end
-* We would like to know more about our customers: visualised clearly so that it’s self-explanatory for our management The Retentions Manager has provided some information, have a look through the resource section.
+* We would like to know more about our customers: visualized clearly so that it’s self-explanatory for our management The Retentions Manager has provided some information, have a look through the resource section.

 The purpose of this analysis is to: